dapplets/dapplet-docs/docs/ex13-shared-state.md

 :::

-6. On button click increse the counter and open the overlay.
+6. Increse the counter by clicking the button and open the overlay.

   ```typescript
   {